About the Skyway

 How do I get an E-ZPass/I-PASS transponder?
 Do I need a separate transponder for each toll road?

 You can get your E-ZPass/I-PASS transponder from any member of the E-ZPass network.
-The E-ZPass members located closest to the Skyway are the Illinois Tollway, the Indiana Toll Road and Skyway.
+The E-ZPass members located closest to the Skyway are the Illinois Tollway and, the Indiana Toll Road.

 You only have to sign up with one agency in order to experience the convenience of using E‑ZPass anywhere E‑ZPass is accepted.
 Certain agencies offer discount programs to frequent customers.

 What if my E-ZPass/I-PASS isn’t working?
 Can I replace the battery?

 If your transponder needs to be replaced or you have other account problems: